KernFerm/spotify-mp3/readme.md

 ## Discord

 If you have any issues, join our [Discord](https://www.discord.fnbubbles420.org/invite) - Fnbubbles420 Org Community.
+- Head to the channel `free-music`
 - Ping `Bubbles` for support.

 ## Installation